SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 A station trace is divided into three areas:

-- dark gray: unused data
+* Dark gray: unused data
-- light gray: data used for noise offset and noise amplitude
+* Light gray: data used for noise offset and noise amplitude
-- white: data used for amplitude calculation
+* White: data used for amplitude calculation

 The example above shows nicely how different data time windows are used for amplitude determination depending on the distance.
 This depends on the amplitude type and its implementation.

-Things that can be done:
+Available actions are:

-- show raw data
+* Show raw data
-- change processing settings
+* Change processing settings
-- adjust processing areas (noise, signal) for a single trace or all traces
+* Adjust processing areas (noise, signal) for a single trace or all traces
-- apply a secondary filter (e.g. to remove noise or low frequencies)
+* Apply a secondary filter (e.g. to remove noise or low frequencies)
-- pick amplitudes within a user definable time window
+* Pick amplitudes within a user definable time window
-- add unpicked/unassociated stations that are within a certain distance
+* Add unpicked/unassociated stations that are within a certain distance
-- remove bad stations
+* Remove bad stations

 Show raw data